rafalp/misago_docker/README.md

 - Have a server with 2GB of RAM and Docker lying around
 - Know enough of Linux to ssh to VPS, move around, modify files, run programs and follow instructions from guides

-It provides Misago forum running on Python 3.7 behind Nginx reverse proxy with Https enabled via Let's Encrypt, PostgreSQL database and Redis for caching.
+It provides Misago forum running on Python 3.11 behind Nginx reverse proxy with HTTPS enabled via Let's Encrypt, PostgreSQL database and Redis for caching and messaging.
+Tasks queue powered by Celery is also included.

 To help you running your site, there is a special tool called `appctl` provided, that consists of shortcuts for useful actions, and exposes wizards for configuration management without the need for manually editing files.